a-nehru/a-nehru.github.io/_pages/about.md

   - /about.html
 ---

-I’m **Aravind Nehrujee**, a rehabilitation engineer and postdoctoral researcher at **Shirley Ryan AbilityLab (SRAlab)** in Chicago, USA.
+I’m **Aravind Nehrujee**, a postdoctoral researcher at **Shirley Ryan AbilityLab (SRAlab)** in Chicago, USA.
 My work focuses on developing technologies and therapies to help people with sensory-motor impairments regain independence and improve their quality of life.

 I strive to create tools that are simple to use yet built on strong scientific and clinical foundations.
-Whether it’s designing robots for rehabilitation or exploring neuromodulation techniques, my goal is to make advanced therapies accessible and impactful.
+Whether it’s designing robots for rehabilitation or exploring neuromodulation techniques, my goal is to make advanced therapies accessible and Efficacious.

 ---

-### **From PLUTO to Neuromodulation**
+### **From PhD and Postdoc**

-During my PhD, I developed **PLUTO**, a hand rehabilitation robot designed to support motor recovery.
-Over several years, PLUTO evolved through **four versions**, shaped by feedback from **patients, clinicians, and researchers**.
-I worked directly with **more than 100 patients** and **50 clinicians**, conducting trials with **1,000+ participants** across **seven centers**.
-It’s now being commercialized and was one of the first robots used in **home-based clinical trials**, helping people access therapy in their own homes.
+During my PhD, I developed PLUTO, a hand rehabilitation robot designed to help train motor recovery in individuals with sensory-motor impairments.
+Over several years, PLUTO underwent four iterations, informed by feedback from patients, clinicians, and researchers.
+I directly collaborated with more than 100 patients and 50 clinicians, conducting trials with 1,000+ participants across seven centers.
+This iterative process ensured that PLUTO became a practical and evidence-based tool for rehabilitation.

-Now, at SRAlab, I’m building on this foundation by exploring **neuromodulation techniques** like:
+The system is now being commercialized and was among the first robots used in home-based clinical trials, showcasing its potential to make advanced rehabilitation more accessible.
+In addition to PLUTO, I co-built several other devices aimed at assessing and training sensory-motor function.
+These projects further deepened my understanding of how technology can be designed to address the diverse needs of patients and clinicians

+Building on this foundation, my current postdoctoral work at Shirley Ryan AbilityLab focuses on exploring neuromodulation techniques that enhance the brain and spinal cord’s ability to adapt and recover.
+These techniques include:

-- **Acute Intermittent Hypoxia (AIH):** Short bursts of low oxygen to encourage neuroplasticity.
+Acute Intermittent Hypoxia (AIH): A method using brief periods of low oxygen to promote neuroplasticity.
-- **Transcutaneous spinal stimulation:** A non-invasive way to improve motor function.
+Transcutaneous spinal stimulation: A non-invasive technique aimed at improving sensorimotor function.

-These methods aim to unlock the brain and spinal cord’s ability to adapt and recover, helping to develop therapies that combine science with real-world usability.
+By expanding my work from mechatronic training solutions to neuromodulation, I aim to integrate these approaches to develop more comprehensive and effective rehabilitation interventions.
+This evolution allows me to connect engineering and neuroscience, driving innovations that translate directly into clinical impact.
 ---

 ### **My Philosophy**

 For me, impactful technologies are not just about complexity or innovation—they must also be **translatable** and **usable**.
 A tool is only as good as the ease with which people can adopt it, whether it’s a clinician in a busy hospital or a patient recovering at home.

 I often think about **Google Search** as an example.
 On the surface, it’s a simple search box that anyone can use.
-Behind the scenes, though, it’s powered by complex algorithms like **PageRank** and **BERT**, which make it incredibly effective.
-Similarly, I aim to create rehabilitation tools that feel intuitive to use but are backed by rigorous science and engineering.
+Behind the scenes, though, it’s powered by complex algorithms like PageRank and BERT, which make it incredibly effective.
+Similarly, I would like to create rehabilitation tools that feel intuitive to use but are backed by rigorous science and engineering.

 This approach ensures that the tools I develop are not only scientifically sound but also practical and scalable for real-world use.